Technology during World War I: Artillery

+Germany was far ahead of the Allies in using heavy indirect fire.
+The German Army employed 150 mm and 210 mm howitzers in 1914, when typical French and British guns were only 75 mm and 105 mm.
+The British had a 6-inch (152 mm) howitzer, but it was so heavy it had to be hauled to the field in pieces and assembled.
+The Germans also fielded Austrian 305 mm and 420 mm guns and, even at the beginning of the war, had inventories of various calibres of Minenwerfer, which were ideally suited for trench warfare.

 Field artillery entered the war with the idea that each gun should be accompanied by hundreds of shells, and armouries ought to have about a thousand on hand for resupply.
 This proved utterly inadequate when it became commonplace for a gun to sit in one place and fire a hundred shells or more per day for weeks or months on end.
 To meet the resulting Shell Crisis of 1915, factories were hastily converted from other purposes to make more ammunition.
 Railways to the front were expanded or built, leaving the question of the last mile.
 Horses in World War I were the main answer, and their high death rate seriously weakened the Central Powers late in the war.
 In many places the newly invented trench railways helped.
 The new motor trucks as yet lacked pneumatic tires, versatile suspension, and other improvements that in later decades would allow them to perform well.

-The majority of casualties inflicted during the war were the result of artillery fire.